 Our Testing Experience

-I moved onto Aveda Medium after a long day at the desk, already feeling a mild pull in my lower back.
-The first contact delivered that classic memory foam handshake, yet the zoned support underneath kept my hips from diving too far.
-While I lay on my back scrolling through notes, my lumbar area felt cradled rather than pushed.
-After an hour, I shifted to my side and noticed the foam holding my waist without collapsing under my shoulders.
-This kind of zoned layout lined up neatly with my mid-weight build.
+I started on the Aveda Medium after a long desk day, when my lower back usually complains first.
+The surface had that familiar memory-foam “handshake,” but the zoned support underneath kept my hips from dropping too far.
+On my back, my lumbar area felt held rather than pushed.
+On my side, the foam filled my waist without collapsing under my shoulders.

 Pros & Cons